 However, employee turnover should not be confused with attrition, where an employee leaves through a natural process like resignation or early retirement due to a health problem.

 To compute the turnover rate, get the average number of employees by adding the number at the start of a given time period to the number at the end.
 Divide this figure by two.
-Next, get the total number of employees who left within the same period (including voluntary turnover and involuntary turnover), divide it by the average number of employees you got previously, and multiply your result by 100.
+Next, get the total number of employees who left within the same period (excluding involuntary turnover), divide it by the average number of employees you got previously, and multiply your result by 100.

-Again, the actual numbers vary from industry to industry, but generally, a turnover rate of 10% can be considered healthy.
+Again, the actual numbers vary from industry to industry, but generally, an annual turnover rate of 10% can be considered healthy.

 What Is a Bad Turnover Rate?

 Employee turnover is more than just a number to watch.
-Why employees leave is also important.
+The reasons why employees leave are also important.

 When a good employee leaves for a higher position in a different company, it shows your company has a robust training program and a clear professional development plan, allowing employees to learn new skills and become attractive to other employers.
 This can be a good selling point when you start recruiting to fill the position.